-Comments in Support: Nick Adcock, Vice President Riverside Greater Chambers of Commerce, Downtown Busines Counsel; Doug Alexander founding partner at Black Roses.
-Support: Emphasis on branding arts district, admiral entry point, game changer for establishing arts along corridor, massing and positioning seems appropriate, from photos renderings provided this building does not overshadow and is in context; design standpoint does great job of show casing the old fire station design especially at pedestrian level; from site standpoint sensitivity, the scale provides balance to many of the buildings in downtown; branding of arts district and additionally gives credit to Riverside Downtown as destination; design itself is a great way highlighting historic progress and historic sensitivity.
+Commerce, Downtown Busines Counsel; Doug Alexander founding partner at Black Roses.
+Support: Emphasis on branding arts district, admiral entry point, game changer for establishing arts along corridor, massing and positioning seems appropriate, from photos renderings provided this building does not overshadow and is in context; design standpoint does great job of showcasing the old fire station design especially at pedestrian level; from a site sensitivity standpoint, the scale provides balance to many of the buildings in downtown; branding of arts district and additionally gives credit to Riverside Downtown as destination; design itself is a great way highlighting historic progress and historic sensitivity.

 Comments in Opposition: Vicky Broach, member of First Congregational Church; Brian Clem, Lozeau Drury, Supports Alliance for environmental responsibility (SAFER).
-Concerns: Never approached by the developer, Remember the four-story building being proposed, never asked to provide input, agree with board member's comments regarding line of site and visual impact especially to First Congregational Church; no sun from the eastern flank; only found out of meeting Monday evening; appropriate to continue the consideration of this proposal and return to Planning Commission; have concerns beyond cultural and historical impacts; project has not been appropriately vetted by other individuals involved with historic structures in the vicinity; project as proposed should not be exempt from CEQA for historical reasons: project cannot be exempt from CEQA if it may cause substantial adverse change to historic resources; there are several project features that indicate it will have impact on the historic district; the project requires a Conditional Use Permit and two variances; its height exceeds applicable height limit; floor area ratio (FAR) exceeds applicable FAR and requires variance to encroach 14' into the required 15' setback along Mission Inn Avenue.
-The height limits, setbacks, and floor area ratios are critical to maintaining the historical character of Mission Inn District and by failing to comply with requirements and seeking variances CUP it all indicates it will adversely affect the historic district character.
-Stress safer Doesn't want to stop project but wants to ensure proper CEQA is being conducted and agrees massing and line of site studies be conducted to gauge impacts, request that the board not adopt the Certificate of Appropriateness at this time.
+Concerns: Never approached by the developer, remember the four-story building being proposed, never asked to provide input, agree with board member's comments regarding line of site and visual impact especially to First Congregational Church; no sun from the eastern flank; only found out of meeting Monday evening; appropriate to continue the consideration of this proposal and return to Planning Commission; have concerns beyond cultural and historical impacts; project has not been appropriately vetted by other individuals involved with historic structures in the vicinity; project as proposed should not be exempt from CEQA for historical reasons: project cannot be exempt from CEQA if it may cause substantial adverse change to historic resources; there are several project features that indicate it will have impact on the historic district; the project requires a Conditional Use Permit and two variances; its height exceeds applicable height limit; floor area ratio (FAR) exceeds applicable FAR and requires variance to encroach 14' into the required 15' setback along Mission Inn Avenue.
+The height limits, setbacks, and floor area ratios are critical to maintaining the historical character of Mission Inn District and by failing to comply with requirements and seeking Variances and CUP, it all indicates it will adversely affect the historic district character.
+Stress SAFER doesn't want to stop project but wants to ensure proper CEQA analysis is being conducted and agrees massing and line of site studies should be conducted to gauge impacts, request that the Board not adopt the Certificate of Appropriateness at this time.